-Often, young people who live with a Supported Lodgings carer are attending college or employment.
+Often, young people who live with a Supported Lodgings carer are attending college or in employment.
 However they may need to develop their skills in cooking, washing, completing job applications and preparing for adult life.
 They may also need emotional support and encouragement to help them meet their potential.

 Like fostering, the young person will stay with you and your family while they are in the Supported Lodgings scheme.
 Unlike fostering however, they will usually be able to get themselves around independently to college and employment – therefore good transport links are essential.